IGDA-LocSIG/louandu/README.md

 ------------------------

+# Installation

 * Clone into folder
-* Open from browser and setup starts,
+* Open from browser and fill out startup information,
 * use!

 :)